 Students seeking a B.B.A. degree enter as pre-business students.
-After meeting the requirements specified below, students select one of the seven majors in the School in order to meet graduation requirements.
-Admission to the Bachelor of Business Administration program is a prerequisite for enrollment in any 300- or 400-level business course.
 Students advance from pre-business to a major in the School upon meeting the following requirements:

-- 1. Completion of Accounting 201, Business 150 and Economics 203 with an average grade point average of 2.0 or higher in these courses. - 2.
-Completion of 36 hours of undergraduate credit. - 3.
-Completion of all undergraduate courses taken at FMU with a cumulative grade point average of 2.0 or higher.
+- Completion of Accounting 201, Business 150, and Economics 203 with a grade point average of 2.0 or higher in these courses.
+For enrollment in any 300- or 400-level business course, students must have completed at least 36 hours of academic credit or have permission of the School. - 2.
+Completion of 36 hours of undergraduate credit. - Completion of all undergraduate courses taken at FMU with a cumulative grade point average of 2.0 or higher.